Top Common Denture Problems

-3. Poor Chewing Ability: Your dentures should should feel and function like normal teeth.
-If they don’t, you’ll have trouble chewing which could ultimately effect your healthy if certain foods are eliminated from your diet because of it.
+3. Poor Chewing Ability: Your dentures should feel and function like normal teeth.
+If they don’t, you’ll have trouble chewing which could ultimately affect your health if certain foods are eliminated from your diet because of it.

 4. Unnatural Looking Teeth: People shouldn’t know that you are wearing dentures.
 Some common issues of dentures that aren’t made for you are teeth that look like “Chicklet” teeth, dark teeth and teeth that look too flat, show too much of your gum line, or look like a picket fence.
 Your dentures should look as natural as possible — and show just the right amount of teeth.
 Not too much and too little.